FocusedCovergence/DataDistillationByHomomorphism/README.md

 add_mask.py is for adding mask for imported dataset

-filter_top_features.py is for filter the top m features
+filter_top_features.py is for filtering the top m features

-reduce_features.py is for create a temparory graph dataset same as the original dataset but with filtered features (keep features with select from above)
+reduce_features.py is for creating a temparory graph dataset same as the original dataset but with filtered features (keep features with select from above)

 create_homo_graph.py is for creating the distilled new